 Employers interested in tapping into this potential pipeline of apprentices can email VETSapprenticeship@dol.gov.

-This TAP virtual curriculum is designed to provide service members who are unable to attend the TAP in-person due to military exigencies with the ability to fulfill their TAP obligations.
-The full, virtual TAP curriculum is available to veterans and spouses of service members through the Joint Knowledge Online system.
+This TAP online curriculum is designed to provide service members who are unable to attend the TAP in-person due to military necessity with the ability to fulfill their TAP obligations.
+The full, online TAP curriculum is available to veterans and spouses of service members through the Transition Online Learning (TOL) system.

 TAP Training Resources

 Designed to lay the foundation of the transition from military to civilian life.
 The 1-day workshop provides an introduction to the essential tools and resources needed to evaluate career options, gain information for civilian employment, and understand the fundamentals of the employment process.